-A 90-minute workshop for artists, makers, and creatives who want to speak about their work with clarity and confidence.
+A self-paced, recorded workshop for artists, makers, and creatives who want to speak about their work with clarity and confidence.

 For so many of us, the moment we’re asked to talk about our creative work—whether in a casual conversation, a professional setting, or even among supportive peers—something shifts.
 We stumble, shrink, or diminish what we love.
 Instead of naming our work clearly, we retreat, under-express, or lose the thread of what matters most.